 28 April 2020: the heads of the UK’s financial regulatory bodies are balancing the efficacy of the mass government lending schemes to the economy with risks like fraud and business failure

-This factsheet highlights new and modified requirements effective 1 January 2020 and beyond, and includes practical guidance on recent amendments for rent concessions and IBOR reform.
+This factsheet highlights new requirements effective 1 January 2020 and beyond, including practical guidance on amendments for rent concessions and IBOR reform.
+It has been updated for recent changes.

 Guidance published by GOV.UK for businesses that are allowed to reopen in England.
 Helps employers carry out a sector-specific risk assessment and make adjustments to their site and workforce in order to reopen safely.